CSB-KaracaLab/prot-on_web/Step_by_Step_Deploying.md

 sudo rabbitmq-server -detached
 ```

-Now, you should configure the RabbitMQ server settings to create a new user on host server and set permissions.
+Now, you must configure the RabbitMQ server settings to create a new user on host server and set permissions.

 ```
 sudo rabbitmqctl add_user <username> <password>